 There is no better way to get to know Sao Tome and Principe than to walk through the rainforest with our friendly guides who are only to happy to share the secrets of their island with you.

-Discover the beating heart of Sao Tome and Principe's history on a visit to one of the many one splendid old plantations.
+Discover the beating heart of Sao Tome and Principe's history on a visit to one of the many splendid old plantations.

-The Gulf of Guinea is one of the world’s hotpots of marine biodiversity and in terms of species present, is similar to the Caribbean.
+The Gulf of Guinea is one of the world’s hotpots for marine biodiversity and in terms of species present, is similar to the Caribbean.
 You’ll discover colourful shoals of fish as you snorkel close to your hotel.

 Where is Sao Tome and Principe?